 Such discrepancies between the two cause senior stakeholders to worry, and their faith in our one metric (Quality score) dissolve.

 More often than not, the Quality Scorecard is where the problem starts.
 Fix this and your life becomes a much, much easier!

 In this blog, we’re going to provide you with our top tips for creating a great scorecard.
-And for those that make it to the bottom – we’ll demonstrate the results we’ve achieved in the past, and how you can use our free Quality Monitoring Software to achieve the same.
+And for those that make it to the bottom – we’ll demonstrate the results we’ve achieved in the past, and how you can use our quality assurance software to achieve the same.